E-file and E-pay Mandate for Employers – AB 1245

 Fax waiver requests to 1-916-255-1181 or mail to:

 Employment Development Department

 Document and Information Management Center

 West Sacramento, CA 95798-9779

-Employers will be notified by mail if their waiver is approved or denied.
+You will be notified by mail if your waiver is approved or denied.
 An approved waiver will be valid for one year.
-Upon the expiration of the approval period, an employer must start to electronically file and pay, or submit a new waiver request to avoid a non-compliance penalty.
+Once the approval period ends, you must start to electronically file and pay, or submit a new waiver request to avoid a non-compliance penalty.